natkitten/capacities-mcp-bridge-unofficial/README.md

 This project provides several methods for connecting to the [Capacities](https://capacities.io/) note taking app API using the Model Context Protocol (MCP).
 It was **100% vibe-coded** with the help of Gemini 2.5 Pro.
 While it works, it relies on third-party adapter services and, in some cases, your own hosting.
 Use at your own risk.

+For everyone looking for a native Bun implementation, there exists another project https://github.com/jem-computer/capacities-mcp

 ---

 ## Table of Contents